Skip to main content

 How does this help with new page creation?

-When the Topic Sieve evaluates a topic, it checks what page type already ranks.
-If a product page ranks #5 for 'modern chandeliers', a dedicated category page could capture that traffic better.
+When the Topic Sieve evaluates a topic, it runs five checks, including existing traffic and page competition, to determine whether a new page is warranted.
+For example, if a product page ranks for a broad term like ‘modern chandeliers’, a dedicated category page may capture that traffic better.
 If a category page already exists, there's no need to create another one.

 Does this work for non-e-commerce sites?